 The study of place is the study of both physical and non-physical contexts from a variety of viewpoints.
 We analyze the geographic, topological, and climatic conditions to create sustainable places.
 We take note of the surrounding architecture and open spaces.
 We also study the historical, social and political nature of the place and how the intended design could influence those elements.

-Our design approach focuses on the overlaps and interactions we find in our investigation of these three factors.
+The overlaps and interactions we find in our investigation of these three factors helps us to focus our design approach.
 Through the information we gather in this process, we pinpoint which aspects of the project narrative we wish to convert into design opportunities.
 Within the spatial and financial requirements of a project, we formulate designs to better relate to project stakeholders.

 We strongly believe that following this approach results in design solutions that are acutely site-specific and addresses the particulars of a given assignment.